immcantation/dowser/docs/vignettes/Building-Time-Trees-Vignette.md

 responses before becoming quiescent memory cells.

-In contrast to other methods, TyCHE simultaneously reconstructs ancestral trait states and dates of tree nodes using trait-specific clock rates.
+In contrast to other methods, TyCHE simultaneously reconstructs ancestral trait states and dates of tree nodes using type-specific clock rates.

 ## Requirements